magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 #### Affected URL

-Link to the environment where the Magento Support Team would be able to see your problem.
+Link to the environment where the Adobe Commerce Support Team would be able to see your problem.
 Make sure to start the URL with "http://" or "https://".

 #### Attachments